Allergies are an immune response triggered by allergens, an ordinarily harmful substance.

 - Inflamed, itchy nose and throat

-Decongestants help reduce congestion in your nasal membranes by narrowing the blood vessels that supply those membranes.
-They can be purchased in several forms ? liquid, pill or nasal spray ? and may be used with an antihistamine or alone to treat nasal swelling related to allergies.
-Unfortunately, decongestants can cause anxiety, sleeping problems and increased blood pressure.
-Nasal sprays shouldn’t be used more than two to three days in a row because prolonged use can cause a rebound condition in which the nasal membrane swells, causing severe nasal obstruction.
+- Decongestants: help reduce congestion in your nasal membranes by narrowing the blood vessels that supply those membranes.
+They can be purchased in several forms (liquid, pill or nasal spray) and may be used with an antihistamine or alone to treat nasal swelling related to allergies.
+Limit use of nasal sprays to fewer than two to three days in a row because prolonged use can cause the nasal membrane swells, resulting in severe nasal obstruction.

-Anti-inflammatory agents (e.g. corticosteroids) are used for severe inflammation of the airways.
-Typically taken as a nasal spray, they can help you breathe better by reducing swelling of the airways, nasal congestion and sneezing.
+- Anti-inflammatory agents (e.g., corticosteroid): help reduce swelling of the airways, nasal congestion and sneezing.
+Typically taken as a nasal spray.
 Some people report that corticosteroids irritate nasal passages.

-Serious allergy sufferers may look into allergy shots.
-Administered by doctors, this series of shots contains small amounts of the allergens that cause you discomfort.
+- Allergy shots: recommended for serious allergy sufferers, this series of shots are administered by a healthcare provider and contain small amounts of the allergens that cause you discomfort.
 The goal of allergy shots is to enable your immune system to build better defenses against allergens.

-- Avoid the outdoors between 5-10 a.m..
-Save outside activities for late afternoon or after a heavy rain, when pollen levels are lower.
+- Avoid the outdoors between 5-10 a.m. and save outside activities for late afternoon or after a heavy rain, when pollen levels are lower.

-- Keep windows in your home and car closed to lower exposure to pollen.
+- Keep windows in your living spaces closed to lower exposure to pollen.

 - To keep cool, use air conditioners and avoid using window and attic fans.